Neats29/neats29.github.io/source/coaching/index.md

 Sessions are done on a video call.
 Please [DM me on twitter](https://twitter.com/neats29) or email me at [anita.amini29@gmail.com](mailto:anita.amini29@gmail.com) for more information and booking queries where I'll be able to share my calender link for the next availability.

+Please note: some individuals book these as a one-off experience, while others book for a period of time on a weekly or semi-regular basis to dive deeper.
+We can discuss this after the first call.

 **Session duration:**
 1hr30mins on average